mrstefangrimm/Parc/Documents/SoftwareDesign.md

 };
 ```

-Why? because then the value is defined in the application.
 Why?
+Because then the value is defined in the application.
+The application can be for different hardware like: ATMel, ARM, Windows, Tests.

-Different hardware ATMel, ARM, Windows, Tests etc. BTW, `#define LOWMEMORY 200` does not save memory; its just bad programming.
+BTW, `#define LOWMEMORY 200` instead of the discussed const values does not save memory.

-Note: This applies to the parclib, in the parcapp const members are optimized away.
+Note: In the parcapp, const members are optimized away.

 #### Object vs. Class trade-off